Feedback for January 2022 online course was 99% positive.

 Over 300 regulators, industry or SME representatives and researchers have already benefitted from our training on Radiological Environmental Protection.
 A focus of the courses is the ERICA Tool.
 This is now the most widely used radiological environmental assessment software worldwide (more detail below).

-This course will update existing users of ERICA on the new functions and features of version 2.0 of the Tool (released as a beta version in July 2021).
+This course will update existing users of ERICA on the new functions and features of version 2.0 of the Tool (launched 18 November 2021).

 If you are new to radiological environmental protection and/or the ERICA Tool, please consider our full Radiological Environmental Protection course.

-In July 2021 version 2.0 (beta) of the ERICA Tool was released, with the release of the full version 2.0 being planned for September/October 2021.
+The full version 2.0 was launched on 18 November f2021.
 The updated version of the ERICA Tool includes many new features, changes and updates.
 These include: